Ma' Rosa

 Ma' Rosa is a 2016 Filipino drama film directed by Brillante Mendoza and written by Troy Espiritu.
+Starring Jaclyn Jose in the title role, the story follows a woman who was arrested with her husband for selling illegal drugs, while their children decided to bail them out of incompetent cops.

-It was selected to compete for the Palme d'Or at the 2016 Cannes Film Festival.
-At Cannes, Jaclyn Jose won the award for Best Actress.
+Produced by Center Stage Productions, the film was first premiered on May 18, 2016, at the 69th Cannes Film Festival in France, where it was selected to compete for the Palme d'Or.
+Jaclyn Jose won the award for Best Actress.
 It was selected as the Filipino entry for the Best Foreign Language Film at the 89th Academy Awards but it was not nominated.

 Plot

-Rosa (Jaclyn Jose) is married to Nestor (Julio Diaz), with whom she has three children.
+Rosa is married to Nestor, with whom she has three children.
 Rosa's family runs a sari-sari store in a neighborhood in Manila.
 The income from the small convenience store business alone isn't enough to meet the family's daily needs, so illegal drugs, particularly "ice" or crystal meth are also sold at Rosa's store.
 One day, police officers arrest Rosa and Nestor for selling drugs and ask them for "bail money" or a bribe for the couple's release.
 Rosa's children, left on their own to deal with the struggles of daily life, find a way to free their detained parents.